Jurors reject array of defenses at Capitol riot trials

 Jurors have heard — and rejected — an array of excuses and arguments from the first rioters to be tried for storming the U.S. Capitol.
 The next jury to get a Capitol riot case could hear another novel defense this week at the trial of a retired New York City police officer.

-Webster, 56, will be the fourth Capitol riot defendant to get a jury trial.
+Webster, 56, is the fourth Capitol riot defendant to get a jury trial.
 Each has presented a distinct line of defense.

 An Ohio man who stole a coat rack from a Capitol office testified he was “following presidential orders” from Donald Trump.
 An off-duty police officer from Virginia claimed he only entered the Capitol to retrieve a fellow officer.
 A lawyer for a Texas man who confronted Capitol police accused prosecutors of rushing to judgment against somebody prone to exaggerating.